Q&A with the artist

 From Westerners, I really like Cezanne, and I like Matisse, because they feel very warm to me, as if I know them.
 Of course Matisse’s decorative elements feel very close.

 ::: Your day job is quite far from painting: You are an economist and teach at a business school.
 How do you live in both worlds?

-I always loved economics as a social science.
-For me, it was never about how to make money in the stock market, but about finding good solutions to complicated problems.
+I always loved economics starting from the first class I took.
+Economics is about finding good solutions to complicated problems.
 Of course, it’s more mathematical and art is absolutely boundless.
 But both involve the same mixture of creativity and hard work.
 I am also lucky enough to always teach at top schools, with good students.
 I am able to specialize in the intersection of art and economics.
 In class, we explore a range of subjects: How museums can sustainably raise funds; how economic systems influence artists; the labor market in the arts; etc.

 ::: Could you talk about your latest series of paintings and what you are trying to achieve with them?